 • the value of household items such as furniture minus $4,000

 • equity in tools of your trade worth over $10,000

-Bankruptcy is the option of last resort, and you should learn about the other options available to you before applying.
-Fill out the Canadian debt relief form for more information on debt solutions and your options.
+Choosing a personal bankruptcy in BC is the option of last resort, and you should learn about the other options available to you before applying.
+Speak to us on a free confidential call for some useful information on debt management and declaring bankruptcy.
+Or fill out the Canadian debt relief form for more information on debt solutions and your options.